-The research is consist of two two-tailed experimental hypotheses, and one one-tailed empirical hypothesis articulated to three research questions.
+The research is consists of two two-tailed experimental hypotheses, and one one-tailed empirical hypothesis articulated to three research questions.
 The question of correlation between the length of engagement with different types of SNS and cognitive skills/academic attainment; the question of correlation between active or passive participation with SNS and cognitive abilities/educational attainment; and the question of correlation between the increased SNS engagement and higher levels of social connectedness.

 The study population consisted of 104 adolescents from a single public high/secondary school in the UK, aged between 15 and 17, with 51.5% of the participants being a female student.

 The participants in the study were tested on verbal ability, working memory, and learning outcomes by social connectedness scale and social media questionnaire.
-The researchers used standardized tests from Wechsler Abbreviated Scale of Intelligence, Automated Working Memory Assessment, Wechsler Individual Achievement Test, Wechsler Objective Reading Dimensions, and Wechsler Objective Numerical Dimensions.
+The researchers used standardized tests from the Wechsler Abbreviated Scale of Intelligence, Automated Working Memory Assessment, Wechsler Individual Achievement Test, Wechsler Objective Reading Dimensions, and Wechsler Objective Numerical Dimensions.

 Data Collection Procedure

 To measure social connectedness, seven out of the eight questions form the Social Connectedness Scale were used.
-Participants responded to the questions about the social media to estimate both active and passive use of social media use.
+Participants responded to questions about social media to estimate both active and passive use of social media use.
 In the course of data analysis, Twitter-related results were removed since only 6% of the participants reported using it over the previous six months.

 Descriptive statistics indicate that all students scored averagely in all four cognitive tests – Verbal ability, Working memory, Math, and Spelling.
 To determine the impact of the length of engagement with SNS on cognitive skills, participants were classified into high and low Facebook users.
-The results show that the high Facebook users achieved better results in Working Memory, Verbal ability, and Spelling, in comparison to low Facebook users.
-The findings indicate that of all Facebook activities checking friend’s status updates was the best predictor of the performance in the verbal ability test.
+The results show that high Facebook users achieved better results in Working Memory, Verbal Ability, and Spelling, in comparison to low Facebook users.
+The findings indicate that of all Facebook activities checking friend’s status updates were the best predictor of the performance in the verbal ability test.

 The participants were also classified into high and low YouTube users, and the results showed no significant difference between the two groups on all the cognitive tests.
 In their effort to single out at least one predictor of performance in cognitive tests related to frequency and length of YouTube activity, the researchers carried out a series of stepwise regression analyses, with the standard scores of the different cognitive tests.
 However, there was no evidence that YouTube activities predicted performance in any of the cognitive test scores with no influence of Active or Passive YouTube uses on any of the cognitive tests’ scores.

 In terms of the correlation between the length of engagement with different types of SNS and cognitive skills/academic attainments, the researchers concluded that adolescents with more prolonged use of Facebook scored better.
 The process of Facebook browsing, getting the information, processing and manipulating them is considered similar to the process involved in the working memory ability, which could indicate that individuals using Facebook longer may improve their working memory scores.
 Moreover, verbal ability and spelling scores were considerably higher in high Facebook users – probably through the acquisition of knowledge.
 Spelling scores in high Facebook users were also attributed to the length of engagement with Facebook and acquired proficiency in fast reading and spelling.
 Mathematical concepts are generally not related to any of the Facebook activities which is why the researcher could not make any connection between the length of using Facebook and math.
 Nevertheless, this conclusion is unsubstantial and need further research, especially within the clinical setting to determine the benefits of the regular “practice” of using SNS.
 Additionally, motivation and personality are not as relevant in standardized assessments.
-A limitation of the study refers to the study not being a longitudinal study which is why different explanations and long-term impacts may be addressed in the future studies.
+A limitation of the study refers to the study not being a longitudinal study which is why different explanations and long-term impacts may be addressed in future studies.

 Regarding the correlation between the passive/active use of Facebook and YouTube (based on the cumulative time spent on these SNS), the findings of the study show no considerable difference in cognitive skills or academic attainment.
-Although the results indicate that the usual amount of time they spent on these activities does not correlate with their cognitive tests achievements.
+Although the results indicate that the usual amount of time they spent on these activities does not correlate with their cognitive test achievements.
 There is a possibility, implied by other studies that SNS engagement influences activities are affecting GPA.
 The study offered an alternative explanation relating to adolescents’ brain development, which means that students do not need regular engagement to potentially impact their cognitive skills.